Lu Yang

 BIAN Biennale internationale d’art numérique, International Digital Art Biennale, Montreal

-Live performance at ELEKTRA Festival, Montreal
+Live performance at ELEKTRA International Digital Art Biennial, Montreal

 Asia Society Triennial, New York

-LICHTSICHT – PROJECTION-BIENNALE, Osnabrück, Münster and Bielefeld
+LICHTSICHT, Projection Triennale Osnabrück, Münster and Bielefeld

 Bangkok Art Biennale 2020, Bangkok